hpcleuven/VscDocumentation/source/leuven/slurm-accounting.rst

    $ sbatch -A lp_my_project run-job.slurm
    or
-   $ sbatch -A intro_3xxxx run-job.slurm
+   $ sbatch -A intro_vsc3xxxx run-job.slurm

-If the account to be charged, i.e., ``lp_my_project``, has insufficient credits for the job, the user receives a warning at this point, and the job will start until the account is topped up with sufficient credits.
+If the account to be charged, i.e., ``lp_my_project``, has insufficient credits for the job, the user receives a warning at this point, and the job will not start until the account is topped up with sufficient credits.

 Obtaining an overview of transactions